s4mpl/portfolio/assets/projects/survival-simulator.md

   <figcaption>Yikes!</figcaption>
 </figure>

-This is because in the left two quadrants, the result of `y/(-x)` and `-y/(-x)` is indistinguishable from the right two quadrants' `-y/x` and `y/x`, respectively, so the result of the `arctan` is as if it were in the opposite quadrant.
-Also, mathematically, the `arctan` function is only defined on `(-pi/2, pi/2)` (the right side) for this reason so that there aren't multiple values of `arctan(x)` mapped to a single `x` (i.e., it wouldn't be a function) like this:
+This is because in the left two quadrants relative to the player, the result of `y/(-x)` and `-y/(-x)` is indistinguishable from the right two quadrants' `-y/x` and `y/x`, respectively, so the result of `atan` is as if it were in the opposite quadrant.
+The longer math explanation is coming up.

+Notice that the last step in the drawing above subtly suggests that `arctan(tan(θ)) = θ` without any restriction.
+This is a very incorrect statement. `tan` has multiple ways to get the same output (also referred to as not being ["one-to-one" or "injective"](https://en.wikipedia.org/wiki/Injective_function)), so when considering its inverse, `arctan`, there is loss of information.

+For example, if the player is looking directly right, at 0°, then `y = 0` and `x` can be any nonzero distance away&mdash;you're still looking directly right&mdash;thus the *tangent* of the angle the player is facing is `tan(0°) = y/x = 0/x = 0`.
+If the player is looking directly left, at 180° (or -180°), then `y = 0` and `x` is any nonzero *negative* distance away, so `tan(180°) = y/(-x) = 0/(-x) = 0`.
+Let's incorrectly assume `arctan(tan(θ)) = θ` simply because they are inverses.
+From this, we have proven that `0° = arctan(tan(0°)) = arctan(0) = arctan(tan(180°)) = 180°`, which is clearly false.

+> **Note:** It is actually true that `tan(arctan(θ)) = θ` in all cases, but not the other way around.

+This is where the problem lies&mdash;there can't be multiple values of `arctan(θ)` mapped to a single `θ` (i.e., it wouldn't be a function by definition) like this:

 <figure class='text-center'>
   <img src='/images/survival-simulator/survival-simulator-10.png' class='mx-auto'/>
   <figcaption></figcaption>
 </figure>

+For this reason, mathematicians have agreed that the range (output) of the `arctan` function should **only** be between -90° and 90°, exclusive, which is why the rotation only worked on the right side (i.e., this is the interval on which `arctan(tan(θ)) = θ` is true).
+It's somewhat arbitrary because any period of 180° would also work, but this interval leaves a nice continuous curve right around the origin.
+Had they instead decided the range should be restricted between 0° and 180°, exclusive, the rotation would only work on the top half.

-Luckily, since I had run into this issue many times with sensors in robotics, I knew there was a quick solution: add the proper angle offset where it "snaps back" in order to create a smooth transition around the circle.
-In this case, we can add 180 degrees to the angle if the relative x-position is negative:
+Luckily, since I had run into this issue many times with sensors in robotics, I knew there was a simple solution: add the proper angle offset where it "snaps back" in order to create a smooth transition around the circle.
+In this case, we can add 180° to the output angle if the relative x-position is negative:

 ###### Player.cpp
 ```cpp